Post-Conviction Sentence Reductions in Federal Criminal Cases

 A sentence imposed in a federal criminal case may also be reduced pursuant to 28 U.S.C. § 2255 when the sentence needs to be vacated, set aside, or corrected due to constitutional violations.

-These type of claims normally include ineffective assistance of counsel either at trial or at sentencing or, in the case of an extremely harsh sentence imposed by the trial court, a claim of constitutionally excessive punishment in violation of the Eighth Amendment to the United States constitution.
+These types of claims normally include ineffective assistance of counsel either at trial or at sentencing or, in the case of an extremely harsh sentence imposed by the trial court, a claim of constitutionally excessive punishment in violation of the Eighth Amendment to the United States Constitution.

-Unless records indicate the prisoner is not entitled to any relief, the court shall will hold a hearing in order review the issues and facts in the case.
+Unless records indicate the prisoner is not entitled to any relief, the court will hold a hearing to review the issues and facts in the case.

 The reasons for a Rule 2255 motion will vary depending on the case, but a common reason is a claim their rights were violated due to ineffective assistance of counsel.
 It should be noted this type of motion is an uphill battle and not commonly granted.